Skip to main content

 To see more details on EV charging station locations and costs, visit Electric Vehicle Charging Station Locations.

 For our municipal fleet, we have four EV charging ports at our Inspectional Services Department.
-Also, we are currently undergoing a study to determine the best approach to installing EV charging stations to serve increasingly electrifying municipal fleet in the years to come.
+Also, we recently completed a study to determine the best approach to installing EV charging stations to promote electrification of our municipal fleet in the years to come.

 An Electric Car at a Charging Station